 Lettuce plants are ready for harvest between 30 – 80 days after you sow the seeds, depending on the variety.
 As lettuce leaves develop you can harvest the outer leaves.
 This will encourage new growth.

 If you are growing iceberg lettuce, use a knife to cut just above the stem.
 You can also snip it with your fingers.
 Harvest in the morning or just before you need it for lunch or dinner.

 Always check the days to maturity for the type of lettuce you plant.
 The longer you wait to harvest, the more bitter they taste.
 In general, when a lettuce plant has more than three leaves, you can harvest.
 Take one or two and in a few days, there will be more.
 Always harvest the outside leaves so it keeps growing.

 If you have a particular lettuce you want to grow, you can go to a garden center, nursery or order seeds online.
 Buy organic seeds when possible.
 For the price difference, organic seeds vs non-organic, it’s worth it.

 Also, check your local public library.
 Many library systems have seed checkouts.
 They are usually seeds experienced gardeners have harvested.
 The good thing about them is they are typically local and can withstand the local climate.
 I have had immense success growing lettuce from seeds I got for free at the library.

 If you aren’t as concerned about the variety you grow and just want to grow lettuce, you may want to factor in the days to maturity.
 This means how long it will take to harvest lettuce from seed.

-Romaine lettuces is more heat tolerant than others.
+Romaine lettuce is more heat tolerant than others.
 If you live in a hot climate, plant romaine in the spring.
-You may also choose to plant a fast-growing variety.
+You may also choose to plant a fast-growing lettuce variety.

 Consider also your tastes and what you want to use it for.
 If you enjoy wedge salads, grow head lettuce.
 If you don’t have a lot of space, consider growing romaine.